Reviews You Can Rely On

 How to Pick the Best Luggage for You

 The luggage you buy will (hopefully) be with you for quite a while.
-It's important to evaluate your travel style in order to choose the one that will make your life away from home that much easier.
+It's important to evaluate how you travel in order to choose the one that will make your life away from home that much easier.
 Here are four key considerations to help narrow down your next luggage selection based on size, organization, material type, and features.

-Different luggage will offer various levels of organization to provide easy access and maximize space.
-From barebones boxes to complex pocket configurations and compression systems, you have a variety of options to choose from.
+Different pieces of luggage offer varying levels of organization to provide easy access and maximize space, ranging from barebones boxes to complex pocket configurations and compression systems.
 Luggage with well-placed pockets, both inside and out, can make a significant difference when you need to keep track of smaller items.
-Features such as internal dividers, removable toiletry bags, and suitpackers are all helpful built-in features to consider for those needing plenty of organization.
+Features such as internal dividers, removable toiletry bags, and suitpackers are all helpful built-in features that can make it easier to live out of a bag for a week or more.

 When deciding on luggage, a hardshell will provide increased durability and resistance to impacts.
 If you plan on checking your bag, a hard shell will provide extra peace of mind when it's not in your possession.
 However, softshell bags are often lighter weight and have greater capacities on average, especially when you factor in the external pockets.
 If you go to any airport, hardshells are overwhelmingly more common, but ultimately, the items you travel with and the type of travel will dictate what style is best for your needs.